 Or “if you know you’re going to owe and aren’t sure how much to pay with the extension to minimize any interest and penalties, you can seek professional advice to estimate that amount,” Szymczak suggests.

-If after estimating your taxes, you find you owe more in 2017 than you expected, consider checking out the IRS Withholding Calculator to plan for next year.
+If after estimating your taxes, you find you owe more than you expected, consider checking out the IRS Withholding Calculator to plan for next year.
 The tool can help you make withholding decisions and estimate payments to help ensure you get the outcome you want next year at tax time.

 Certain situations may alter the duration of your tax filing extension.